MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 9. Uncomment the commented code that skips the middleware.
 10. Close the **Microsoft Edge** window.

+>**Result**: At the end of this exercise, you will be able to create a custom middleware and receive webform calls to it.

 ### Exercise 3: Using Dependency Injection

 #### Scenario

+We need to aggregate the votes, and show them for next use.
+We use services to manage and keep the data.

+The main tasks for this exercise are as follows:
+•	Create a service using the AddSingleton and Dependency Injection.
+•	The service must be able to save a poll data vote.
+•	The service must return the results of all the votes.
+•	The results must be printed to the browser using the custom middleware we created before.

 ####	Task 1:  Define an interface for a service